MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-stale-devices.md

 - **Microsoft Entra joined device** - Users can't use the device to sign in.
 - **Mobile devices** - Users can't access Microsoft Entra resources such as Microsoft 365.

 Managing devices using Microsoft Entra PowerShell provides a robust and efficient way to ensure your organization's devices are secure and compliant.
 By following the steps and best practices outlined in this article, you can effectively manage your device environment and stay ahead of potential issues.

+### Why should I worry about my BitLocker keys?

+When configured, BitLocker keys for Windows 10 or newer devices are stored on the device object in Microsoft Entra ID.
+If you delete a stale device, you also delete the BitLocker keys stored on the device.
+Confirm that your cleanup policy aligns with the actual lifecycle of your device before deleting a stale device.

-## Next steps
+## Next step

-- [Frequently asked questions about devices][faq]
+[Frequently asked questions about devices][faq]

 <!-- link references -->